World Aviation

 World Aviation magazine was a long-running publication for the aviation industry.
 It was aimed at companies and aviation professionals and was freely distributed to more than 170.000 manually selected addresses worldwide.
 Its front page famously had a quote by US astronaut David Scott to Dr. Ahura F. K. Yazdi (founder of World Aviation): "I've been fortunate enough to have a view of the world that few men have seen... to realize just how small it can really be.
 WORLD AVIATION will make the world a smaller, closer place for you to do business.
 We've needed this publication for a long time".

 History

-Dr. Ahura Khaleghi Yazdi started preparation for World Aviation in 1959 under the Hawa umbrella.
+Dr. Ahura Khaleghi Yazdi started preparation for World Aviation in 1959 under the Hawa Air umbrella.
 He addressed embassies and consulates requesting them lists of companies and individuals active in the aviation industry.
 At the same time, he noticed how contemporary magazines were distributed on small regional scales in multiple languages.
 He found out that geographically dispersed buyers and sellers were not always able to find each other, which the idea of World Aviation was born from.